 Credentials: AICP, LEED AP BD+C, LEED AP ND

-As ReMake Group’s Principal, Rebecca’s strength is her ability to translate complex situations into a path forward toward real solutions and outcomes.
-Her organizational and communication skills, along with over 30 years of leadership experience support her project management and well-known capacity to get things done.
+Rebecca’s strength is her ability to distill complex situations into a clear path forward.
+Her management and communication skills have been honed over 30 years in leadership positions where she has a well-known capacity to collaborate and get things done.

 ReMAKE has worked with an array of professionals across multiple disciplines and taps a network “group” of proven collaborators where specialty gaps may exist or deeper analysis is required to enhance project benefit.
 This approach allows ReMAKE to work with clients directly, or identify the right expertise and form a group that best meets the situation to create an efficient approach customized for each project.
 If additional team members are needed, ReMAKE often takes on the responsibility of team coordination for efficient management.
 Professionals in ReMAKE’s group are available in multiple specialities that may be tapped to take a project from good-to-great.
 ReMAKE has worked directly with and managed multiple areas of discipline some of which include: strategy, facilitation, planning and design, engineering, construction methods and costing, finance and funding, public engagement, communications, placemaking, events, public art, historic preservation, storytelling, graphics and management systems.
 All of ReMAKE collaborators are grounded in a commitment to integrating sustainability principles, including the related areas of resiliency and regenerative methods into projects.